warmcat/sai/README.md

 #### Additional steps for freebsd

+Freebsd presents a few differences from Linux.

+1) `pkg install bash` and other prerequisites like git, cmake etc

-Freebsd doesn't present many difference from Linux.
-Create the sai user via `adduser` and set the uid to 883.
-Create the builder logproxy socket dir one time as root
+2) Create the sai user via `adduser` and set the uid to 883.

+3) Create the builder logproxy socket dir one time as root

 ```
 # mkdir -p /var/run/com.warmcat.com.saib.logproxy
 # chown sai /var/run/com.warmcat.com.saib.logproxy
 ```

-There's no systemctl,
+4) For script portability, `ln -sf /usr/local/bin/bash /bin/bash`

+5) As root copy `scripts/etc-rc.d-sai_builder-FreeBSD` to `/etc/rc.d`.

+6) As root, edit `/etc/rc.conf` and add a line `sai_builder_enable="YES"`, then, `sudo /etc/rc.d/sai_builder start`

+7) Create and prepare `/etc/sai/builder/conf` as for Linux